The Thames Tunnel

 As London expanded eastwards in the early 19th century, with the opening of new docks on both sides of the Thames, a means of crossing the river was badly needed downriver of London Bridge.
-A bridge was out of the question because it would need to be of enormous height to pass over ships’ masts.
+A bridge was out of the question because it would need to be of enormous height for ships’ mast to pass under.
 Various tunnels had been constructed by canal engineers but a tunnel under a river had never been successfully achieved anywhere in the world.
 It was the engineering genius of two men, father and son, that created the solution.

-Throughout the 19th century there was a growing complex of docks on both the north and south of the Thames to the east of London.
+Throughout the 19th century there was a growing complex of docks on both the north and south sides of the Thames to the east of London.
 However, there was no dry crossing downriver of London Bridge by which to travel from one side to the other.
-It was observed that goods arriving at the new docks being constructed on the north side had to make a lengthy journey westwards through narrow streets, then pay a toll to cross London Bridge, two miles away to reach Southwark and Rotherhithe.
+It was observed that goods arriving at the new docks being constructed on the north side had to make a lengthy journey westwards through narrow streets, then pay a toll to cross London Bridge, to reach Southwark and Rotherhithe on the south side.
 The bridge was very congested, with an estimated 4,000 vehicles each day struggling to cross.
-They then had to pay a toll to cross over the congested London Bridge.
-It was said that it cost more to carry a cargo of skins over the Thames from Wapping than to transport it across the Atlantic from Hudson Bay.
+It was said that it cost more to carry a cargo of skins over the Thames from Wapping than to transport it across the Atlantic from Hudson’s Bay.
 The river was often congested with ships and not easy to cross by boat.
 The ideal solution would be a tunnel but machinery and expertise to create an underground thoroughfare did not yet exist.

 The idea of a tunnel under the Thames to link one bank with the other was first seriously considered at the end of the 18th century, even before the creation of the docks.
 Ralph Dodd is a name that often crops up as a promoter of docks, bridges and canals in various parts of the country at around that time.
 Some of his proposed schemes came to fruition, such as the Grand Surrey Canal, Vauxhall Bridge, and Waterloo Bridge, although not necessarily with his involvement to their conclusion.
 Prior to those projects he had embarked on a scheme to build a tunnel under the Thames from Tilbury to Gravesend.
 In addition to the movement of goods, such a resource was considered advantageous for troop movements at the time when Britain was at war with Napoleonic France and under threat of invasion.
 A tunnel between the ordnance depot at Tilbury Fort and the busy maritime town of Gravesend therefore seemed ideal.
 A report in The Times in July 1798 explained that the tunnel would save a land journey of 50 miles between those two points and cost an estimated £15,995.
 The project gained the approval of senior military men and a series of public meetings were held.
 Following the first, at Gravesend chaired by local landowner the Earl of Darnley, a committee was formed that included three Members of Parliament.
 A company was launched at a meeting in the Strand in London in November 1798.
 Thirty thousand pounds was raised in share sales by February of the following year and Samuel Wyatt was engaged as a consultant.
 Royal assent was given by King George III in July 1799.